gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 **This could lead to a production outage, as the latest Teleport version may not receive any validation before it is advertised to newly provisioned resources in production.**

-To solve this in the future, we can use the group name (provided to `/v1/webapi/find` and specified via `teleport-updater enable`) to determine which version should be served.
+To solve this in the future, we can use the group name (provided to `/v1/webapi/find` and specified via `teleport-update enable`) to determine which version should be served.

 This will require tracking the desired version of groups in the backend, which will add additional complexity to the rollout logic.